Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 7. Ne Zha (哪吒之魔童降世)

 To sidetrack a little, many tropes in Xianxia movies originated from the classic Chinese fantasy novels Journey to the West and Investiture of the Gods.
 In particular, Investiture enshrined several fantasy “battle-styles” that would be the staple of modern Xianxia productions.
 Elaborate “zhen-fa” i.e. magical arrays/rituals is one.
-The above-mentioned use of imaginative mystical artifacts is another.
+The above-mentioned otherworldly mystical artifacts is another.

-The latest animated adaptation of Investiture, 2019’s Ne Zha pays homage to both tropes with its dazzling and bold reimagination of renowned Chinese magical artifacts to suit global tastes.
+An animated adaptation of Investiture, 2019’s Ne Zha pays homage to both tropes with its dazzling and bold re-imagination of classic Chinese magical artifacts to suit global tastes.
 Sleek, thrilling, and with an unexpected twist for viewers familiar with the original novel, the revised storyline also critiques certain classic themes of Chinese mythology.
 Themes that would, by modern standards, feel greatly unjust.

 An Alternate Re-imagination